marcusgia2505/classsExGameInstructions/docs/020_Run_a_ready-made_game.rst

 .. image:: _static/Workinghours.JPG
     :alt:  300px

 Numeric decisions can also be made by entering a number and pressing the submit button.
 If the input exceeds a predefined maximum or minimum, the participant has to redo his or her input.
 Beside minima and maxima you can also specify the number of digits and whether entering an input is mandatory.
-See Elements.
+For further information see Elements.

-Other Decision Types
+- Other Decision Types

-There are other input types such as radio buttons or sliders which are explained in the section Elements_.
+There are other input types such as radio buttons or sliders which are explained in the section Elements.

 Simple quiz question
 --------------------